How to Reduce Carbon Footprint in Logistics

 Transportation carbon emissions are a threat to the planet, and left unchecked, they have the potential to cause vast devastation and limit the abilities of humanity to thrive.
-That leaves many organizations researching how to reduce carbon footprint in logistics.
+That leaves many organizations researching how to reduce carbon footprint in transportation.
 As a result, awareness of carbon footprint in logistics has risen in recent years.

 As social media has grown and politics have evolved, ESG initiatives have become more commonplace.
 Accordingly, more supply chain leaders are rethinking their efforts and working to track and reduce such emissions through the use of dynamic optimization and predictive analytics.